U.S. regulators to join UK in forex fines for banks

 The timing of the UK settlement, the first in a year-long global probe into the $5.3 trillion-a-day foreign exchange market, is still fluid but is expected to come before Nov.
 26, when FCA head of enforcement Tracey McDermott speaks at a London conference.

-The group of banks in the U.S. settlement was not necessarily the same as the group in the UK deal, the second source said, though there would be overlap.
+The group of banks in the U.S. settlement was not necessarily the same as the group in the UK deal, the second source said, although there would be overlap.

-Bank of America on Thursday said it was in "advanced discussions" with U.S. banking regulators over foreign exchange and that it would take a $400 million charge because of litigation expenses in its third quarter.
+Bank of America (BAC.N) said on Thursday it was in "advanced discussions" with U.S. banking regulators over foreign exchange and that it would take a $400 million charge because of litigation expenses in its third quarter.

 Estimates vary widely on how much banks will be fined in total for FX.
 Earlier this year, banking research firm Autonomous put the worldwide total at around $35 billion.

-(1 US dollar = 0.6320 British pound) (Reporting by Douwe Miedema and Kirstin Ridley, additional reporting by Steve Slater and Jamie McGeever in London; Editing by Karey Van Hall and David Gregorio)
+(Reporting by Douwe Miedema and Kirstin Ridley, additional reporting by Steve Slater and Jamie McGeever in London; Editing by Karey Van Hall, David Gregorio and Peter Cooney)